Shabbirh10/Projects/CreditCardStatement/README.md

 # 💳 Credit Card Statement Parser

 A Python tool to extract, clean, and summarise data from credit card statements (PDF/CSV).
-It helps users view billing details, spending categories, and transaction summaries in a clear format.
+It helps users view their bank details, total amount due, and payment due date in a clear format.

 🧩 Supported Banks